hypertidy/graticule/cran-comments.md

+## graticule 0.1.6

+Fix CRAN problems, thank you.

+* Remove LazyData field
+* Add rmarkdown in Suggests

 ## Test environments

-* local Windows R 3.3.2
+* local Windows R 4.0.4
-* Ubuntu 14.04 R 3.3.2 (on travis)
 * win-builder (devel)

 ## R CMD check results

 There were no ERRORs or WARNINGs or NOTEs.

-## Reverse dependencies

-The one reverse dependency `rbgm` passes check against this release.